econ 278

 Each five-week section will have two graded components:

-1. Referee Reports (50% of grade): In each section, you will write referee reports on two of the papers assigned as readings in the section.
+1. Referee Reports (50% of grade): In each section, you will write referee report on two of the papers assigned as readings in the section.
 These referee reports should be 3-6 pages and should (i) summarize the paper and its motivation, (ii) judge the paper's merits, providing criticism where necessary and (iii) discuss interesting extensions of the work.

 If you are taking only one section, you will submit a 3-5 page idea for an experiment by the end of the section.
 In this case, the default is that this idea builds from an experiment from our readings (or from another paper you find interesting) and proposes an extension that deepens our understanding of the topic of the paper or answers a new, interesting questions.